 The seating arrangements within both kayaks and canoes are vastly different.
 Canoes tend to have elevated seating.
 It’s not very comfortable and resembles your average park bench-like seat.

 Even a dugout canoe, solo canoe, whitewater canoe, and solo or duo racing canoes all share the same seating arrangement.
 While this is more uncomfortable than what a kayak typically offers, the elevated seating does help with the angle of your strokes.

 A sit-inside kayak, and any kayak for that matter, have a seat located within the bottom portion of the vessel.
 You are meant to extend your legs out in front of you, a much more comfortable position to be in.

 Kayak paddles and canoe paddles are vastly different.
 Not so much in form as they are in number.
 A canoe only requires one paddle.
 Longer and much more efficient than two kayak paddles.

 A canoe paddle is used for either side of the canoe, but it is not required to switch from one side to the next.
 There are certain strokes that can be used to help you travel in a straight line without the need for switching sides.

-Kayaks, on the other hand, come with two paddles.
+Kayaks, on the other hand, come with double paddles.
 One paddle for each side.
-You would think that this makes paddling trips on a sea kayak easier, but double the paddles mean double the work.
+You would think that this makes recreational paddling trips on a sea kayak easier, but double the paddles mean double the work.